nlmatics/nlmatics.github.io/docs/_posts/2020-03-12-Boolean Question Answering with Neutral Labels.md

 1) Find the boolean question word.
 Usually the first word is a boolean question word.
 If it isn't, then we scan the rest of the question for the boolean question word.

 2) Find the noun subject of the question.
-Place the boolean question word after the noun subject, and we are done
+Place the boolean question word after the noun subject, and we are done.

 3) if a noun subject is not found, then place the question word in between the first noun followed by a verb or adjective.